-Note: Reflects applications awarded tax credits as of December 11,2020 Source: Iowa Department of Revenue CACTAS Award Database
+Note: Reflects applications awarded tax credits as of December 16, 2021 Source: Iowa Department of Revenue CACTAS Award Database

-Total awards for 2020 are just below \$5 million, with nearly \$2.8 million awarded for residential installations, meeting the \$1 million residential reserve (see Figure 1).
+Total awards for 2021 are \$5 million, with nearly \$2.7 million awarded for residential installations, meeting the \$1 million residential reserve (see Figure 1).
 With the higher installation costs and tax credit cap associated with business installations, the total tax credits awarded to business installations comprise two-thirds of total awards despite the count of residential awards exceeding business awards in every year except 2017.

 Figure 1.
-Installations and Amount of Credits Awarded by Application Type 1200
+Installations and Amount of Credits Awarded by Application Type

-Note: Reflects applications awarded tax credits as of December 11, 2020 Source: Iowa Department of Revenue CACTAS Award Database While the 2012 cap was not fully utilized, applications for installations completed after 2012 have exceeded the cap in all other years (see Table 3).
-For the 2013 cap, the first 281 installations during calendar year 2013 used all of the cap, pushing the remaining 201 installations on the waitlist with awards issued under the 2014 cap.
+Note: Reflects applications awarded tax credits as of December 16, 2021 Source: Iowa Department of Revenue CACTAS Award Database

+While the 2012 cap was not fully utilized, applications for installations completed after 2012 have exceeded the cap in all other years (see Table 3).
+For the 2013 cap, the first 281 installations during calendar year 2013 used all of the cap, pushing the remaining 201 installations that were on the waitlist, under the 2014 cap.
 Likewise, for 2014 installations, 384 installations reviewed or amended after the \$4.5 million cap was met were pushed to the waitlist and issued tax credit awards under the 2015 cap.
 In 2014, 20.5 percent of the cap was awarded for prior year installations; in 2015, 57.0 percent of the cap was awarded for prior year installations; in 2016, prior year installations accounted for 51.1 percent of awards.
 Awards made under the 2017 cap include 487 installations completed in prior years, accounting for 58.2 percent of the cap.
 In 2018, 88.3 percent of awards reflect prior year installations.
-That percent increased to 90.3% for awards issued in 2019.
+That percent continued to increase each year until 2021 when it finally reached 100 percent; all awards made in that year were for installations placed in service in a prior year.